uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Format preferred for data download

-{% from "govuk/components/inset-text/macro.njk" import govukInsetText %}
+{% insetText %}
-{{ govukInsetText({
+Select whether or not you want to receive applicant data that includes extended character sets.
+These are European characters, such as á, ë, õ, not in the English alphabet.

-  html: "Select whether or not you want to receive applicant data that includes extended character sets.
-These are European characters, such as á, ë, õ, not in the English alphabet.\n\nIf you use web-link to view your applications, we recommend you select ASCll data and unicode data." | markdown
+If you use web-link to view your applications, we recommend you select ASCll data and unicode data.
-}) }}
+{% endinsetText %}

 {% from "bar-chart/macro.njk" import appBarChart %}
 {{ appBarChart({